Reliable Thread border routers and Matter controllers

 • Can be a cleaner role-specific buy than adding another unrelated speaker ecosystem

-Watch out: Still choose one primary automation owner; SmartThings Station should not become one more competing control surface.
+Watch out: Still choose one primary automation owner; SmartThings Station should not become one more competing control surface or a substitute for a serious mixed-home hub.

 Check on Amazon ↗